 Required hours are prorated to 20 hours/year for Upper School students who enter Kent Denver after 9th grade.

 Students can begin accumulating hours toward this requirement at the beginning of their freshman year.
 All service hours and documentation must be completed by spring break of senior year.

-Sixth, seventh, and eighth-grade students will work together in grade-level teams for a year-long deep dive to investigate all aspects of a central theme.
+6th, 7th, and 8th-grade students work together in grade-level teams for a year-long deep dive to investigate all aspects of a central theme.

-Sixth-grade students will consider the theme of Hunger and Homelessness.
+6th-grade students focus on the theme of Hunger and Homelessness.
 Through formal study and research, students will investigate the root causes of poverty and food insecurity.

-Under the theme of Our Impact on Our Community, seventh graders will study environmental change including air quality, water rights and the accessibility of natural resources in the metro area.
+Under the theme of Our Impact on Our Community, 7th graders learn about environmental change including air quality, water rights and the accessibility of natural resources in the metro area.

-Eighth graders will investigate Changes in Society over time and how demographic changes in Denver have been influenced by topics like immigration and gentrification.
+8th graders investigate Changes in Society over time and how demographic changes in Denver have been influenced by topics like immigration and gentrification.